 Towards the end of the DPM training cycle, each participant organization is provided a grant of Rs.
-10,000, referred to as 'choti funding', to implement an actual development project in its community.
+10,000, referred to as 'choti (small) funding', to implement an actual development project in its community.
 This tests the organization's learning, helps it be received as a development player in its community, and builds its confidence.
-Thus through a 35 step contact cycle (See Annex), CBOs are identified, assessed and trained to be converted into development organizations that are capable enough to conduct community development projects.
+Thus, through a 35-step contact cycle, CBOs are identified, assessed, and trained to become development organizations capable of conducting community development projects.